FreeRTOS/FreeRTOS-Kernel/MISRA.md

 #### Rule 11.5

+- MISRA C:2012 Rule 11.5: A conversion should not be performed from pointer to void into pointer to object.
+        This rule prohibits conversion of a pointer to void into a pointer to object because it may result in an incorrectly aligned pointer leading to undefined behavior.

 _Ref 11.5.1_

-- MISRA C:2012 Rule 11.5: A conversion should not be performed from pointer to void into pointer to object.
-        The rule requires a pointer to void should not be converted into a pointer to object cause this may result in a pointer that is not correctly aligned, resulting in undefined behavior.
-The memory blocks allocated by pvPortMalloc() must be guaranteed to meet the alignment requirements specified by portBYTE_ALIGNMENT_MASK.
+        The memory blocks returned by pvPortMalloc() are guaranteed to meet the architecture alignment requirements specified by portBYTE_ALIGNMENT.
-        Therefore, casting the void pointer which points to the returned memory to a pointer to object is ensured to be aligned.
+        The casting of the pointer to void returned by pvPortMalloc() is, therefore, safe because it is guaranteed to be aligned.

 _Ref 11.5.2_

-- MISRA C:2012 Rule 11.5: EventGroupHandle_t is a pointer to an EventGroup_t, but
-        EventGroupHandle_t is kept opaque outside of this file for data hiding purposes.
+        The conversion from a pointer to void into a pointer to EventGroup_t is safe because it is a pointer to EventGroup_t, which is returned to the application at the time of event group creation for data hiding purposes.

 _Ref 11.5.3_

-- MISRA C:2012 Rule 11.5: ` void * ` is used in list macros for list item owner as these macros are used with tasks, timers and co-routines.
-Alignment is known to be fine as the type of the pointer stored and retrieved is the same.
+        The conversion from a pointer to void in list macros for list item owner is safe because the type of the pointer stored and retrieved is the same.

 _Ref 11.5.4_

-- MISRA C:2012 Rule 11.5: ` void * ` is used in a generic callback function prototype since
-        this callback is for general use case.
-Casting this pointer back to original type is safe.
+        The conversion from a pointer to void into a pointer to EventGroup_t is safe because it is a pointer to EventGroup_t, which is passed as a parameter to the xTimerPendFunctionCallFromISR API when the callback is pended.

 _Ref 11.5.5_

-- MISRA C:2012 Rule 11.5: ` void * `  is converted into a pointer to uint8_t for ease of
-        sizing, alignment and access.
+        The conversion from a pointer to void into a pointer to uint8_t is safe because data storage buffers are implemented as uint8_t arrays for the ease of sizing, alignment and access.

 ### MISRA configuration